-Let your dentist lend a hand
+Let your dentist lend a hand with your Oral hygiene

-Even with a diligent hygiene routine at home, it can be easy to miss a spot of plaque, or a few, every once in a while.
+Even with a diligent hygiene routine at home, it can be easy to miss a spot of plaque or a few, every once in a while.
 The problem is that these spots calcify into tartar, which you can only remove with help from your dentist or hygienist.
 Attend a checkup and cleaning appointment at least once every six months so you can have this film removed, along with the increased risks of dental diseases that come with it.

 Good hygiene is the cornerstone of good dental health, but only if you practice it correctly and consistently.
 Taking care of your smile is important, and with better hygiene practices, you can do so much more effectively.
 To learn more, schedule a consultation by calling Lake Forest Dental Arts in Lake Forest, IL, at 847-234-0517.
 We also proudly serve residents of Chicago and all surrounding communities in the Chicago Metro area.